ZaparooProject/zaparoo.org/content/downloads.md

 showPagination: false
 ---

-To use Zaparoo you must install the [Zaparoo Core](#zaparoo-core) service on your preferred platform device and use a frontend application like [TapTo Life](#tapto-life) to configure and interact with it.
+To use Zaparoo you must install the [Zaparoo Core](#zaparoo-core) service on your preferred platform device and use a frontend application like [Zaparoo App](#zaparoo-app) to configure and interact with it.

-## TapTo Life
+## Zaparoo App

-The [TapTo Life](https://tapto.life/) app is the offically supported way to use the Zaparoo Core service and create your collection.
+The Zaparoo App is the offically supported way to use the Zaparoo Core service and create your collection.
 All essential features to use Zaparoo are available for free.

 {{< button href="https://apps.apple.com/us/app/tapto-life/id6480331015" target="_self" >}}
 {{< icon "apple" >}} App Store (iOS)